stanfordroboticsclub/StanfordQuadruped/README.md

 </p>

 ## Overview
 This repository hosts the code for the Dingo Quadruped, a robot designed to be low-cost but capable of conducting research and being extensively modified with additional actuators and sensors.
 CAD for the Dingo can be found [here](https://grabcad.com/library/dingo-robot-quadruped-2).
+A full Bill of materials for purchasable components can be found within this repo.

 This code is based on the [Stanford Pupper](https://github.com/stanfordroboticsclub/StanfordQuadruped) and [notspot](https://github.com/lnotspotl/notspot_sim_py) codebases, with extensive modifications, including integration into ROS 1 Noetic.